pombredanne/paulmillr.github.io/_posts/2012-10-22-ancap-reading-list.md

 * [Andor Jakab — This is why I don’t give you a job](http://andorjakab.blog.hu/2012/01/06/this_is_why_i_don_t_give_you_a_job) — a hungarian entrepreneur’s cry from the heart on the lack of freedom.
 * [Thomas J. DiLorenzo — The Myth of Natural Monopoly](http://mises.org/daily/5266/) — facts on unnaturalness and ineffectiveness of [“natural monopolies”](http://en.wikipedia.org/wiki/Natural_monopoly).
-* [Anarcho-capitalist FAQ](http://www.ozarkia.net/bill/anarchism/faq.html) — twelve frequently asked questions on ancap.
+* [Left-anarchist critique of anarcho-capitalism](http://www.infoshop.org/AnarchistFAQSectionF) — nice view of ancom on ancap.

 #### Articles in russian